LewisClements21/type-golf/README.md

 * Main objective is to provide an engaging and interactive platform for users to relax and enjoy.
 * The terminal tracks the users score and number of strokes.
+* Variety of clubs for the player to use.
+* Each club has their own distances.
+* When the user hits the ball onto the green (within 20yards) the game automatically putts the ball.
+* The user will have their score displayed at the end when 9 holes have been played.
 ## Features Left to Implement

 * Add more clubs.
-* Make the game multiplayer and add a username system.
+* Make the game local multiplayer and add a username system.
 * Add a probability which can affect the ball such as wind and weather effects.

 ---